Saturday, March 26, 2011

 1957: Ricky Nelson recorded his first songs.

 1960: The television special Welcome Home Elvis, hosted by Frank Sinatra, was recorded at Miami Beach, Florida.
-Elvis Presley had recently been discharged from the Army.
-Presley and Sinatra sing duets of "Love Me Tender" and "Witchcraft".
+Elvis Presley had recently been discharged from active duty in the United States Army.
+Presley and Sinatra sang duets of "Love Me Tender" and "Witchcraft".

-1961: The Beatles performed at the Cavern Club in Liverpool, England, before returning for a second visit to Hamburg, Germany.
+1961: The Beatles performed at the Cavern Club in Liverpool, England, before driving to Hamburg, Germany to begin a second residency.

-1964: Funny Girl, starring Barbra Streisand, opened on Broadway.
+1964: Funny Girl, starring Barbra Streisand, opened at the Winter Garden Theatre on Broadway.

-1965: Mick Jagger, Brian Jones and Bill Wyman received electric shocks from a defective microphone while performing in Denmark.
+1965: Mick Jagger, Brian Jones and Bill Wyman received electric shocks from a defective microphone while performing at the Fyens Forum in Odense, Denmark.
 Wyman was unconscious for several minutes.

 1965: The Yardbirds announced that Jeff Beck would take Eric Clapton's place in the group.